Global Risks Report Explained, Check PDF & Highlights

 The Global Risks Report is a useful resource for exams like RBI Grade B, UPSC, and SEBI Grade A. It explains global economic, environmental, and geopolitical risks that are often asked in current affairs, essays, and interviews.
 Using the report wisely can give candidates an edge in preparation.

-If you are preparing for exams like RBI Grade B, you can check out the detailed RBI Grade B notification which is expected to be out between 8th to 14th September 2025.
+If you are preparing for exams like RBI Grade B, you can check out the detailed RBI Grade B notification released on 29th April 2026.
+The Phase 1 exam is scheduled for 13th and 14th May 2026.

 FAQs